 Now well established, it has been specifically developed to enable front-line clinical staff to access and evaluate research evidence, and to carry out research and evaluation to meet local needs.
-The next course will take place from October to December 2019.
-Booking information will be available from July 2019.
+Keep an eye on our website as course dates will be uploaded as soon as they are scheduled.

 This introduction to the techniques essential to use existing published research covers issues of methodology and statistics in determining the quality and applicability of published research.
-As these skills form the basis for implementing evidence based healthcare.
-The next workshop will take place on Tuesday 5th March 2019 in Discussion Room 1, Learning Centre, Huddersfield Royal Infirmary.
-For further information or to book a place please click on the following link: Flyer/Booking Form March 2019.
+These skills form the basis for implementing evidence based healthcare.

 Full course (16 sessions over 8 days) = £2,000 + VAT